Emmotes/ic_spoilers/docs/shadowheart.md

 <p>
 <pre>
 {
+    "id": 1760,
+    "flavour_text": "",
+    "description": {
+        "desc": "The effects of Twilight Trickery and Light In The Dark from Shadowheart's Illusory Duplicate are increased by $(not_buffed amount)% for each formation slot away from Shadowheart the duplicate is (following the shortest path), stacking multiplicatively."
+    },
-    "effect_keys": [{
+    "effect_keys": [
+        {
+            "effect_string": "buff_upgrade,100,13278",
+            "amount_func": "mult",
+            "stack_func": "shadowheart_invoke_duplicity_dist",
+            "stacks_multiply": true,
+            "show_bonus": true,
             "amount_updated_listeners": [
                 "slot_changed",
                 "ability_score_changed"
+            ]
+        }
     ],
-        "stacks_multiply": true,
-        "show_bonus": true,
-        "amount_func": "mult",
-        "stack_func": "shadowheart_invoke_duplicity_dist",
-        "effect_string": "buff_upgrade,100,13278"
-    }],
     "requirements": "",
-    "description": {"desc": "The effects of Twilight Trickery and Light In The Dark from Shadowheart's Illusory Duplicate are increased by $(not_buffed amount)% for each formation slot away from Shadowheart the duplicate is (following the shortest path), stacking multiplicatively."}, "id": 1760,
-    "flavour_text": "",
     "graphic_id": 0,
     "properties": {
         "is_formation_ability": true,